CBIIT/NCI-DOE-Collab-Pilot3-Pathology-Reports-Hierarchical-Self-Attention-Network/README.md

    ```
 ### Data Setup
 To download the data needed to train and test the model, and the trained model files:
-1. Create an account on the Model and Data Clearinghouse ([MoDaC](modac.cancer.gov)).
+1. Create an account on the Model and Data Clearinghouse ([MoDaC](https://modac.cancer.gov)).
-2. Run the script [data_handler.py](./data_hander.py), which will do the following:
+2. Run the script [data_handler.py](./data_hander.py), which does the following:
-   * Download the GDC pathology reports from MoDaC.
+   * Downloads the Genomic Data Commons (GDC) pathology reports from MoDaC.
-   * Split the data into training/validation/test datasets.
+   * Splits the data into training/validation/test datasets.
-   * Clean up punctuation and unecessary tokens from the reports.
+   * Cleans up punctuation and unecessary tokens from the reports.
-   * Train a word embedding network to convert every word in the reports to an embedding vector of size 300.
+   * Trains a word embedding network to convert every word in the reports to an embedding vector of size 300.
-   * Use the trained word embedding model to encode every report into a numpy array of size (1500 * 300).
+   * Uses the trained word embedding model to encode every report into a numpy array of size (1500 * 300).
-   * Generate numpy arrays for the training/validation/test datasets.
+   * Generates numpy arrays for the training/validation/test datasets.

 For more information about the original, cleaned, and generated data, refer to the README.txt file that will be downloaded in the ./data directory. &#x1F534;**_(Questions: Who or what downloads it?
 Also, would it be more accurate to say generated rather than downloaded?)_**